Slavery and the Slave Trade

 Registers of Deeds

-Contracts, indentures, factories and other legal papers concerning the sale of slaves can give details about the transaction, the parties involved, the price paid and other conditions under which the sale was to be finalised.
-Some of these are among collections of estate and plantation records or family papers (e.g. indenture between John Davies, Antigua, and James Matthew Hodges, Antigua, regarding the sale of a slave, 1833 (NRS reference GD209/21) and indenture between Eliza Mines, Jamaica, and Cunningham Buchanan, Jamaica, regarding sale of two female slaves, 1809 (NRS reference CS228/B/15/52).
+Contracts, indentures, factories and other legal papers concerning the sale of enslaved people can give details about the transaction, the parties involved, the price paid and other conditions under which the sale was to be finalised.
+Some of these are among collections of estate and plantation records or family papers (e.g. indenture between John Davies, Antigua, and James Matthew Hodges, Antigua, regarding the sale of a enslaved person, 1833 (NRS reference GD209/21) and indenture between Eliza Mines, Jamaica, and Cunningham Buchanan, Jamaica, regarding sale of two female enslaved individuals, 1809 (NRS reference CS228/B/15/52).
 It is possible that many others might appear in the various registers of deeds in the NRS, which can be very time-consuming to search.
 Many registers are not indexed, and those which are indexed are only by personal name.
 For more details see our research guide on searching registers of deeds.

 Two published maps of the Gold Coast have come to the NRS via private record collections: (1) map of Africa according to Mr. D'Anville with additions and improvements and a particular chart of the Gold Coast, showing European forts and factories, 1772, published by Robert Sayer, London (NRS reference RHP2069), and (2) map of Africa, improved and enlarged from D'Anville's map, including inset map of the Gold Coast and vignette of African figures, 1794, published by Laurie & Whittle, London (NRS reference RHP9779).
 Some access restrictions apply to the second map: consult NRS Historical Search Room staff.